arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 In other words, it feel it should be phrased as an act of civil disobedience, rather than denying you broke the law.
 Some people have called this naïve and that it will never work in court.
-It probably won't, but the current "we did nothing against the law" kind of defences don't work either, and this is at least a chance to bring these kind of arguments in the public debate (besides, you can do both type of arguments).
+It probably won't, but the current "we did nothing against the law" kind of defence doesn't work either, and this at least gives us a chance to bring these kind of arguments in the public debate (besides, you can do both type of arguments).

 Knowingly breaking a law and then pretending that you didn't break any laws is not a very good way to change anything, and I feel that the lack of this kind of